 Part of self-awareness is the ability to know how much information should be disclosed to clients.
-This will vary on a case by case basis but professional boundaries, personal insight, and the ability to read others is an integral part of this.
+This will vary on a case-by-case basis, but professional boundaries, personal insight, and the ability to read others are integral parts of this.

 What is Non-Directive Counseling?

 It is a type of treatment where the therapist avoids giving advice or interpreting what they hear so that the client can discover things about themselves with minimal guidance.

 Rogers (1961) developed non-directive counseling as a more humane way to help with mental health than psychoanalysis or behavioral techniques.
 He proposed that therapists should be permissive and seek to understand the client’s feelings.